Review: Final Fantasy Crystal Chronicles: My Life as a King

 On the management simulation side you’ll need to create houses for your townspeople to live in and once you do that a family will move in.
 From there you’ll need to build shops and other buildings but you can’t do it right off the bat, this is where the RPG elements come in.
 In every household you’ll find children who line up in front of the castle every day and offer their services to fight and explore for the king.
 Here you’ll “hire” adventurers and send them to the many locations outside of your city’s wall, each time they successfully explore an area or defeat that area’s boss you’ll gain another structure to build in town.
 I don’t remember a single game where you know the families of every single adventurer you have in the game.

-This is a very “hands off” RPG, you wont be doing any of the fighting.
-Instead the adventurers in your city will go to whatever bulletin board they feel like going to and then it’s up to you so look at their level and see if they can tackle it.
+This is a very “hands off” RPG, you won’t be doing any of the fighting.
+Instead the adventurers in your city will go to whatever bulletin board they feel like going to and then it’s up to you.
+Look at their level and see if they can tackle it.
 If they’re strong enough you can pick “make us proud!” and hope for the best.
 In the case of lower ranking adventurers you can just tell them to gain EXP or not even try.
 Once that’s done you can check on their progress through the day and the next morning you go through a list of adventurers and who did what.
 If an adventurer completed a quest they will receive a medal that will add to one of their abilities, this is up to you.
 If a warrior completes a quest maybe you want to choose “strength” for a medal to raise their strength but if a mage completes one maybe intelligence would be a better option.

 The other way that you can influence your adventurers is to build schools and shops to allow them to learn more skills and get better weapons.
-Playing on the harder difficulties will require you leveling up the shops and schools so your adventurers can perform at their peak.
+Playing on the harder difficulties will require your leveling up the shops and schools so your adventurers can perform at their peak.

 The only thing that seems to drag is that you have to talk to the people in your city to help raise morale, while this sounds like a good idea the need to go around to every single person in the city with a certain balloon over their head gets old quick.
 Thankfully you can just mash the A button until it’s over and move to the next person.

 That leads me to the controls.
 Overall they’re fine but since it’s a Wii game there’s a need for motion and when you move the Wiimote you summon your helper Chime, this isn’t a big deal but when you move your arm in just about any way you’ll call Chime.
-You can also call Chime by pressing the pause button so thankfully motions aren’t required for the game.
+You can also call Chime by pressing the pause button so thankfully motions aren’t required for this game.
 Other then that the controls fit the game well with no issues.

 Once your city becomes a bustling metropolis you’ll find there’s some slowdown when a lot is happening on the screen at the same time.
 This is an annoyance but it’s not game breaking because you’ll never have anything detrimental happen during slowdown.
 Other then that the game looks great and performs well.